Fabaceae: Pea Family — Trifolium (Clover): flower heads with involucre

 This rare clover is endemic to the Monterey peninsula, found in Del Monte Forest, Fort Ord and of course Pacific Grove.
 It is similar to White-tipped Clover (T. variegatum, see below), but is distinguished by its calyx lobes, which typically have at least one lobe 2- or 3-parted.
 The flower heads are are 8–10 mm in diameter, pink with white (purple) tips.
 The wheel-shaped involucre is cut more or less to the center.
 Leaves are widely elliptic to obovate with rounded tips.
 Stipules are deeply cut.

-White-tipped Clover – Trifolium variegatum var. major
+White-tipped Clover – Trifolium appendiculatum

 Blooms: